triangledirt/obj/README.md

     #define IMAGE_GOTHIC 2
     #define IMAGE_PRECAMBRIAN 3

-You can do object observation on 32 types in any order
+You can do object observation on these 32 types in any order

     case_observe(obj1, MUSHROOM);
     case_observe(obj2, GAME_MAP);

-So you can do object classification on 32 types in any order.
+    case_observe(obj3, IMAGE_GOTHIC);
+    case_observe(obj4, GAME_MAP);

 If I'm observing a MUSHROOM-type case_obj_t, I specify that when observing it.
 But your app can then case_observe() a case_obj_t that's a GAME_MAP type.
 When the time comes, you can classify new objects of unknown classification using the type parameter

     c = case_classify(obj1, MUSHROOM);
     d = case_classify(obj2, GAME_MAP);